 Reel Rating: 3.5 out of 5 Reels

-MPAA Rating: PG-13 for sequences of intense sci-fi action and violence, some sexuality and language
+MPAA Rating: PG-13 for sci-fi action violence, brief strong language, and some sensuality/nudity

 Runtime: 126 minutes